DV

 SOXQ (Invesco PHLX Semiconductor ETF) and VGT (Vanguard Information Technology ETF) are both quarterly-pay dividend ETFs, but they take different approaches.

-They track different benchmarks: SOXQ is linked to PHLX SOX Semiconductor Sector Index while VGT tracks Basket (Vanguard Information Technology ETF holdings), which means their performance drivers differ.
+They track different benchmarks: SOXQ is linked to PHLX SOX Semiconductor Sector Index while VGT tracks a basket of Vanguard Information Technology ETF holdings, which means their performance drivers differ.

 Deep dive